 Dr. Will Thalheimer: Okay, so, I’m going to take you through a bunch of visuals here to describe the Brinkerhoff case method.

 Now, he calls it the success case method.
 And he and I have wrangled through this a little bit, and you’ll see he’s doing many case studies.
 And you’re taking success cases, but you’re also taking failure cases, and then you’re sort of evaluating.
 So that’s why I like to call it the case method.
 But his argument is that “Well, you know, we really need to be positive so we can get people to pay attention to us,” which is a good argument.

 And anyway, I think I’ve left a link with you, Jeff, so that if people want to go flesh that out, they can do that.

 Convergence Training: Yeah, I’ll definitely include that.
-I read that discussion today, actually, before we before you sent the link, and I like both points.
-I will admit that originally, the name and the inclusion of success case method, confused me in a way that I think you’re referring to, it makes it sound like it’s all about studying successes.
+I read that discussion today, actually, and I like both points.
+I will admit that originally, the name success case method confused me in a way that I think you’re referring to, it makes it sound like it’s all about studying successes.
 And I think his counter is basically amongst other things, it’s about creating more successes.